PaulC61/Cheminformatics/README.md

 # Cheminformatics
+Repository for:
-Repository for the Cheminformatics Masters students of University of Strasbourg 2020 - 2022
+Cheminformatics Masters students of University of Strasbourg 2020 - 2022 My own projects related to the course